tomasz-m/FilterSpinner/README.md

     public void onNothingSelected(AdapterView<?> adapterView) {}
 });
 ```
-But you can set add filters
+But you can also add a search feature
 ```java
 superSpinner.setFilterable(true);
 ```